fleetdm/fleet/handbook/sales.md

 The Fleet sales team embodies [our values](https://fleetdm.com/handbook/company#values) in every aspect of our work.
 Specifically, we continuously work to overperform and achieve strong results.
 We prioritize efficiency in our processes and operations.
 We succeed because of transparent, cross-functional collaboration.
 We are committed to hiring for and celebrating diversity, and we strive to create an environment of inclusiveness and belonging for all.
 We embrace a spirit of iteration, understanding that we can always improve.

+## Outreach one-pager

+Our one-pager offers a summary of what Fleet does.
+It can help stakeholders become familiar with the company and product while also being a useful tool the Growth team uses for sales outreach.
+Find Fleet's outreach one-pager in this [Google Doc](https://drive.google.com/file/d/1o0gHCVonNbjjsk8iI-mgVw5O-o-AhJ5t/view?usp=sharing).

+## Intro deck

+Fleet's intro deck adds additional detail to our pitch.
+Find it in [Google Slides](https://docs.google.com/presentation/d/1sMCld6OPPG-LzJojmoSPxnOt17H-KYYfl5QFbBO29Fk/edit?usp=sharing).

 ## Salesforce contributor experience check ups

 In order to maintain a consistent contributor experience in Salesforce, we log in to make sure the structure of Salesforce data continues to look correct based on processes started elsewhere.
 Then we can look and see that the goals we want to achieve as a business are in line with our view inside Salesforce by conducting the following checkup.
 Any discrepancies between how information is presented in Salesforce and what should be in there per this ritual should be flagged so that they can be fixed or discussed.